jaynetics/conscious_concern/README.md

 *ConsciousConcern* needs to know about your models and controllers.
 By default, *::load_classes* assumes they'll be in the standard Rails paths.

 If you have them in special paths, pass these paths to *::load_classes*.

-Subdirectories are searched automatically.
+In either case, subdirectories are searched automatically.

 ```ruby
 # /config/initializers/conscious_concern.rb